Jose-C0/TheOdinProject/calculator/README.md

 This project is a calculator using HTML, CSS and JavaScript that contains functions for all basic mathematical operators (multiplication, division, addition and subtraction).
 Users can interact with it via mouse or keyboard.

-Inspirado por The Odin Project para la construcción del proyecto utilicé.
+Inspired by The Odin Project for the construction of the project I used:

 - HTML5 for the structure.
 - Keyboard support